day8/re-frame-10x/README.md

 # re-frame-trace

 `re-frame-trace` let's you look at the inner workings of a running `re-frame` application.
 It presents as a programmer's dashboard, delivering curated insight and illumination.
-Your capacity to debug will increase because you know more.
+Because you know more, your capacity to debug will increase.

 ### It Is Epoch Oriented